Mange in Cats — Symptoms & Treatment

 Can mange in cats spread to humans?

-Sarcoptic mange can occasionally cause temporary itching in humans who have close contact with infected cats, but it does not establish a lasting infection in human skin.
-The mites do not reproduce on human skin and will die naturally.
+Notoedric mange (Notoedres cati) can occasionally cause temporary itching and a rash in humans who have close contact with infected cats, but it does not establish a lasting infection in human skin.
+The mites do not reproduce on human skin and will die off naturally.
 Good hygiene—washing hands and bathing after contact with an infected cat—minimizes any risk.

 How long does it take to treat mange?